John A. Roebling: Death

-In 1867 Roebling started design work on what is now called the Brooklyn Bridge, spanning the East River in New York.
-On June 28, 1869 at Fulton Ferry, while he was standing at the edge of a dock, working on fixing the location where the bridge would be built, his foot was crushed by an arriving ferry.
+In 1867, Roebling started design work on what is now called the Brooklyn Bridge, spanning the East River in New York.
+On June 28, 1869, at Fulton Ferry, while he was standing at the edge of a dock, working on fixing the location where the bridge would be built, his foot was crushed by an arriving ferry.
 His injured toes were amputated.
 He refused further medical treatment and wanted to cure his foot by "water therapy" (continuous pouring of water over the wound).
 His condition deteriorated.
-He died on July 22, 1869 of tetanus at the home of his son on Hicks Street, in Brooklyn Heights.
+He died on July 22, 1869, of tetanus at the home of his son on Hicks Street, in Brooklyn Heights.
 It was 24 days after the accident.
-His son Washington Roebling was later named chief engineer of the project, but due to his further incapacity to work after suffering from 'the bends' whilst in a caisson on the river bed, his wife Emily took over the project and it was completed in 1883.
+His son Washington Roebling was later named chief engineer of the project, but due to his further incapacity to work after suffering from 'the bends' while in a caisson on the river bed, his wife Emily Warren Roebling took over the project and completed it in 1883.
 John Roebling is buried in the Riverview Cemetery in Trenton, New Jersey.

 Legacy

 Roebling devised "an equilibrium strength approach, in which equilibrium is always satisfied but compatibility of deformations is not enforced."
 This was essentially an approximation method similar to the force method: First, Roebling computed the dead and live loads, then divided the load between the cables and the stays.
 Roebling added a large safety factor to the divided loads and then solved for the forces.
 This approach gave a sufficiently accurate analysis of the structure given the assumption that the structure was sufficiently ductile to handle the resulting deformation (Buonopane, 2006).

 Roebling's company John A Roebling's Sons Co. is credited with being the cable contractor for the Golden Gate Bridge in San Francisco, California, constructed from 1933 to 1937.
 The Golden Gate Bridge was and still is a technical engineering marvel that Roebling, posthumously, has his footprint on.

+Kinkora Works, the site of the Roebling Company factory complex in Roebling, New Jersey was opened as a museum in 2010.
+The museum tells the story of the Roebling family and the John A. Roebling's Sons Company.